 Ketamine has been around since the 1960s as an anesthetic during surgical procedures.

 Even more recently, ketamine has been shown to offer a unique mechanism for treating depression — unlike anything we’ve ever seen before.

 In this article, we’ll cover everything you need to know about ketamine.
 How it works, what the basic dosages are for each level of effects, and more.

 What is Ketamine?

 Ketamine is classified as a dissociative hallucinogenic — which distorts the perception of sights, sounds, emotions, and decouple one’s first-person experience from reality.
 Users feel “outside their body.”

-In medicine, ketamine is used as a dissociative analgesic.
+In medicine, ketamine is used as an analgesic.
 It doesn’t directly block pain signals like an opiate — instead, dissociative analgesics disconnect the thalamus from the cortex.
 When this happens, the body still feels pain, but the brain simply “doesn’t care.”
 We don’t actually feel bothered by the pain.

 Experts on the use of ketamine, such as Albert Dahan (professor of anesthesiology at The University of Leiden), suggest ketamine to be “one of the best painkillers ever made.”